Watts-Lab/task-mapping/tasks/summaries/Recall association-writeup.md

 Mapped by: paniukhina

 ## 1. Stimulus Complex
-After individual participants studies a list of words, their recall in control group was compared to two collaborative group conditions:
-1. Participants took turns recalling items together in pairs.
-2. Participants took turns recalling items unaware of the items their partner recalled.
+Participants are given a list of words to study.

 ## 2. Goal Directives
 Recall as many words as possible from the studied list.